-- An offer to the Certificate in Career and Employment Pathways - An offer to the Certificate of Christian Ministry programme - Entry to the Diploma in Christian Studies programme - An offer of entry to the Diploma of Christian Studies if the BTh was applied for - Entry to BTh.
+- An offer of entry to the Certificate in Christian Ministry programme - An offer of entry to one of the Diploma of Christian Studies programmes - Entry to BTh

 Entry Assessment includes a literacy test.
 Dates for assessment will be advised.

 Applicants must meet both the Academic and English language requirements for this programme.
 In addition to the requirements outlined above applicants for whom English is not their first language must use one of the following methods to demonstrate that they have the required level of English proficiency to study in New Zealand: